jetstream-cloud/js2docs/docs/migration/migration_overview.md

 ### Application Credentials<a name="ApplicationCredentials"></a>
 One important differences to note for our existing users is that we’ve enhanced our security profile and are using **Application Credentials** for our interfaces.
 Each user interface above has similar, but slightly different ways to access those **Application Credentials**, so please be aware, and carefully follow the instructions.

-`Important note for CLI users`
+!!! note "Important note for CLI users"

-Jetstream2 use of **Application Credentials** has expanded to CLI access so CLI users can also authenticate using XSEDE credentials.
+Jetstream2 use of **Application Credentials** has expanded to include CLI access.
+This means CLI users well also authenticate using XSEDE credentials.
 Please see [Setting up the openrc.sh for the Jetstream2 CLI](/ui/cli/openrc){target=_blank} for instructions generating application credentials and an openrc for Jetstream2.

 ### Jetstream2 Software Collection<a name="SoftwareCollection"></a>